awsdocs/iam-user-guide/doc_source/id_roles_use_switch-role-cli.md

 **To switch to a role using the AWS CLI**

-1. If you have never used the AWS CLI, then you must first configure your default CLI profile\.
+1. <a name="step-configure-default"></a>If you have never used the AWS CLI, then you must first configure your default CLI profile\.
 Open a command prompt and set up your AWS CLI installation to use the access key from your IAM user or from your federated role\.
 For more information, see [Configuring the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-quick-configuration) in the *AWS Command Line Interface User Guide*\.

    ```
    $ aws configure